kyma-project/examples/gateway/README.md

 #### Expose a service with JWT authentication

-> **NOTE:** If you followed the steps in **Expose a service without authentication** section, the previously created APIRule will be updated after applying the templates.
+> **NOTE:** If you followed the steps in the **Expose a service without authentication** section, the previously created API Rule will be updated after applying the templates.

 The JWT authentication settings require to provide a list of trusted issuers.
-To create an APIRule with the JWT authentication settings, run:
+To create an API Rule with the JWT authentication settings, run:

 ```bash
 cat <<EOF | kubectl apply -f -